-- Any number of years of service credit as a Judge or Court Officer at age 70 - 20 years of service at any age, with an actuarially reduced benefit (Deferred Retirement Option Plan [DROP] participation and retirement with an Initial Benefit Option [IBO] are not available to members who choose this option).
+- 10 years of service credit as a Judge or Court Officer at age 65 - 12 years of service credit as a Judge or Court Officer at age 55 - 18 years of service credit as a Judge or Court Officer at any age - 20 years of total service credit at age 50, at least 12 years as a Judge or Court Officer - Any number of years of service credit as a Judge or Court Officer at age 70 - 20 years of service at any age, with an actuarially reduced benefit (Deferred Retirement Option Plan [DROP] participation and retirement with an Initial Benefit Option [IBO] are not available to members who choose this option).
 The actuarial reduction is based on the number of months you are away from eligibility for an unreduced retirement based on Regular Plan retirement eligibility, not Judicial retirement eligibility.
 This reduction can also be affected depending on whether you are in state service or out of state service at the time of your retirement.

-You may choose either the Judicial option that directs your benefits to survivors by statute, or you may choose a retirement benefits option defined in the "Retirement Options and Self-Funded COLA" chapter of this guide (Maximum, Option 1, Option 2A, Option 2B, Option 3, Option 4A, Option 4B).
+You may choose either the Judicial option that directs your benefits to survivors by statute, or you may choose a retirement benefits option defined in chapter 10 on Retirement Options and Self-Funded COLA (Maximum, Option 1, Option 2A, Option 2B, Option 3, Option 4A, Option 4B).
 Choosing one of these options will affect your survivor benefits.